Little Blue Penguin vs Northern Rockhopper Penguin

 Do Little Blue Penguins and Northern Rockhopper Penguins live in the same area?

-Little Blue Penguins are found in New Zealand, Southern Australia.
-Northern Rockhopper Penguins are found in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
+No, their ranges do not overlap.
+Little Blue Penguins are found in New Zealand, Southern Australia, while Northern Rockhopper Penguins live in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
+This geographic separation means they face different environmental pressures and predator communities.